himeshsiriwardana/docs-is/en/includes/guides/analytics/web-analytics-solutions.md

     - For Google analytics:

-        1. Follow the Google analytics [documentation](https://developers.google.com/analytics/devguides/collection/ga4){target="_blank"} and create an analytics project.
+        1. Follow the Google analytics [documentation](https://developers.google.com/analytics/devguides/collection/ga4){target="_blank"} and create an analytics project. testing

         2. Navigate to **Admin** > **Tracking Info** > **Tracking Code**, and look for the token of your project in `gtag('config', '<TOKEN>');`.